 - If a procedural [or substantive] error occurred that significantly impacted the outcome of the Hearing (e.g., substantiated bias, material deviation from established procedures, etc.) - To consider new evidence that was unavailable during the original Hearing or investigation and could substantially impact the original finding or sanction.
 A summary of this new evidence and its potential bearing on the Case must be included - The sanctions imposed are substantially disproportionate to the severity of the violation.
 Post-investigation sanctions that are imposed can be appealed by either Party - All imposed sanctions shall remain in effect during the Appeal.
 Student-driven conditions such as graduation, internships, or study abroad do not automatically exempt student workers from the sanctions.
 In cases where the Appeal results in the removal of sanctions, all reasonable attempts will be made to restore the individual to their prior status, recognizing that some opportunities may be irretrievable.

 Conclusion

-Mid is committed to maintaining a campus environment where every member of the campus community can feel secure, valued, and encouraged to succeed.
-This effort includes preventing and proactively addressing acts of nondiscriminatory harassment/bullying.
-To support this commitment, individuals are reminded:
+Mid strives to maintain a campus environment where every member of the campus community can feel secure, valued, and encouraged to succeed.
+This effort includes proactively addressing acts of nondiscriminatory harassment and preventing their occurrence.